LorenEarl/SledgeDistillery/README.md

         elif rows[2]+volumeNumber <= 1500:
             print('ok fine')
             outcome = 'Approved!'
+            volumeLeft=1500-rows[2]-volumeNumber
-            messageText = 'Take the printed receipt below and present at the time of purchase.' elif len(rows)==0:
+            messageText = 'Take the printed receipt below and present at the time of purchase. \n*You have '+str(volumeLeft)+' ml left available to purchase.*' elif len(rows)==0:
         print('he good')
         outcome = 'Approved!'
+        volumeLeft=1500-volumeNumber
-        messageText = 'Take the printed receipt below and present at the time of purchase.'
+        messageText = 'Take the printed receipt below and present at the time of purchase. \n*You have '+str(volumeLeft)+' ml left available to purchase.*'

     #Runs the pop up function
     PopUp()